fdv/running-elasticsearch-fun-profit/101-use-case-migrating-cluster-over-ocean/101-use-case-migrating-cluster-over-ocean.md

 ![Changing the DNS on Amazon](images/image3.png)

 The main ES hostname the application accesses is managed using Amazon Route53.
-Route53 provides some nice round robin thing so the same A record can point on many IPs or CNAME with a weight system.
+Route53 provides some nice round robin thing so the same A record can point to many IPs or CNAME with a weight system.
 It's pretty cool even though it does not provide failover.
 If one of your nodes crash, it needs to unregister itself from route53.

 As soon as the data transfer was OK, I was able to update route53, adding 3 new records to route53.
 Then, I deleted the old records and removed the routing nodes from the cluster.
 Mission successful.